 Tree Inventory and Policy

 The Town of Wolfville and Consultants at Sylveritas Ltd. have recently established a Town wide tree inventory (linked on the right) and are now developing a policy relating to street trees, park trees and related urban forest management.
 This policy and work plan will provide the Town with direction for new tree plantings, maintenance of the existing trees and guidance to increase the health and distribution of native tree species throughout Wolfville.
-This policy also addresses invasive species and prioritizes the native species planted with companion understory plants where possible.
+This policy also addresses invasive species and prioritizes the native trees with companion understory plants where possible.

 A DRAFT of the Urban Forest Policy will be made available in the spring of 2025.